 In order to support our volunteers as they plan for future in-person Girl Scout activities, GS-NCCP has developed a meter to monitor the pandemic status throughout our council operating areas.
 Volunteers should first look to GS-NCCP’s meter on this page, which will be reviewed and updated as warranted.
 Using GS-NCCP’s meter as first level guidance, city/county/national guidance may also be incorporated at the Yellow and Green stages.
 Precedence should always be given to the most conservative guidance provided by the city, county, state, nation, or GS-NCCP.
 For example, if local guidance is more strict, then you should follow those parameters or if GS-NCCP guidance is more conservative, you should follow it for in-person Girl Scout activities and so on.
-Our current status level is ORANGE.
+Our current status level is YELLOW.

 No in-person activities are permitted, beyond the household level.
 Virtual engagement opportunities for girls and volunteers are strongly recommended.